 The best things to do in Istanbul

-Istanbul is hands down one the best place to visit in Turkey, and it was my 24th destination on my 52 countries in 52 weeks trip.
+Istanbul is hands down one of the best places to visit in Turkey, and it was my 24th destination on my 52 countries in 52 weeks trip.
 Europe’s biggest city deserves a travel guide of its own so that’s on my (never-ending) to do list, but in the meantime here are some ideas for what to do in Istanbul.

 Shop ’til you drop